Barry-McNicholl/sat-land-temp/README.md

 Contained within this repoistory is the code required to reproduce the results from the paper:

-> B. McNicholl, Y. H. Lee, S. Winkler, A. Campbell, S. Dev, Analyzing Air Temperature from ERA5 Reanalysis Data.
+> B. McNicholl, Y. H. Lee, A. Campbell, S. Dev, Analyzing Air Temperature from ERA5 Reanalysis Data, *IEEE Geoscience and Remote Sensing Letters*, 2021.

-You are welcome to cite this paper if you wish to use some or all of the code.
+Please cite this paper if you wish to use some or all of the code.
 This code is for academic and research purposes only.

 ![Sample Regressions](https://user-images.githubusercontent.com/65912701/90794167-5c87cf00-e304-11ea-8f3b-7c1218e18c92.PNG)